 HOW DO I SET UP A FILE FOR LARGE FORMAT PRINTING?

 We work mostly from Adobe Illustrator or Photoshop for large format printing so that’s a great place to start.
 You can submit your file as an .ai, .eps, .pdf, .tif, or .jpg.
-Please keep in mind that .tif and .jpg files cannot be edited so if possible, outline the fonts before exporting and whenever possible use vector art.If you are providing your file in one the applications we support, be sure to include all fonts and graphics used in the document, as well as 1/8″ bleed if any part of your design is bleeding off the page.
+Please keep in mind when working with type that the layers of flattenend .tif and .jpg files cannot be edited, so if possible, outline the fonts before exporting and whenever possible use vector art.If you are providing your file in one the applications we support, be sure to include all fonts and graphics used in the document, as well as 1/8″ bleed if any part of your design is bleeding off the page.
 Some applications have a “Collect for Output or “Package” function that will do that for you.
 If that isn’t possible, follow the guidelines listed below:

 • Convert all RGB colors and images to CMYK